conselio/jeedom_mysensors/README.md

 Enhance mySensors node pages and widgets used by default

+Add inclusion mode in nodejs and jeedom

 Add function on plugin to deliver data requested by a node

-How to reboot a node from Jeedom (need OTA bootloader, waiting for mySensors 2.0)
+How to reboot a node from Jeedom void (softReset){

-Add commands for RGB and servo (actualy, will wait for mySensors lib2.0 as there is changes and during presentation of sensors, they will say what commands they accepts)
+asm volatile ("  jmp 0");
+}

+Add commands for Lock

 Integrate OTA with sketchs library and possible configuration of sketchs with variables like pin, warning level ...